MasoudSR/whatschi/README.md

 ## Features:

-🟢 Open WhatsApp chats directly by entering a phone number.
+🟢 Open WhatsApp chats directly by entering a phone number. <br>
-💾 Save and manage your favorite numbers inside the app.
+💾 Save and manage your favorite numbers inside the app.<br>
-☁️ Sync contacts to the cloud (optional).
+☁️ Sync contacts to the cloud (optional).<br>
-🔄 Choose between local-only, cloud-only, or merged contact sync.
+🔄 Choose between local-only, cloud-only, or merged contact sync.<br>
 ⚡ Fast, lightweight, and fully usable on web.

 ## Technologies Used: